rnov/tx-parser/readme.md

     - `data`: Contains the data structures of the block and transaction response.
     - `config`: Shared logic and structures for the configuration of the project.

-That being said, the project is structured in a way that it could be easily extended to support the other functionalities of the task as described: `Expose public interface for external usage either via code or command line or rest api that will include supported list of operations defined in the Parser interface`.
-It allows to be extended adding support for cli or code.
+The project is structured in a way that it could easily extend support for other functionalities(cli,code) as described:
+`Expose public interface for external usage either via code or command line or rest api that will include supported list of operations defined in the Parser interface`.

 ### Notes

 - Followed all the points in `limitations` described in the task, the only external packages are for the mux and config loading.
-- Followed the advice regarding time, simplicity and guidance (not production ready), therefore things like graceful shutdown, logging, metrics, etc. are not implemented or greatly simplified.
+- Followed the advice regarding time, simplicity and guidance (not production ready), therefore things like graceful shutdown, logging, metrics, tests, etc. are not implemented or greatly simplified.
 - Left some comments in the code to explain some decisions and possible improvements.